datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 Now let's think of the application workflow.
 Again, this is rather simple: we let the user view their own todo items and create/delete/modify one of them at a time.

-We then identify only one workflow operation that our table will need to support:
+We then identify only one data access pattern that our table will need to support:

     WF1: user wants to see all of their todoitems